AnzelleL23/bubbles/README.md

 - **Recommended skill level:** Beginner friendly.
 - **Suitable if you are:** Not allowed to dive Sipadan, and would like to still see some coral.

+## D Tier

 ### Koh Tachai (Thailand)
 - This is quite a small dive site if I recall correctly.
 - I do remember that the water here was much bluer and visibility was better than other parts of the Andaman sea.
 - Some marine life and coral around the island.
 - Ranked in this position since it simply cannot compete with those above in terms of coral or marine life.
 - This is still a rather decent dive site and I do recall feeling quite impressed by the dive.
+But maybe this was also because the previous few diving sites on this trip were pretty awful.
 - Realized that I have 0 footage of this site so going purely based on memory and dive log notes.
 - **Highlights:** Vibes.
 (I wrote this in my log book)
 - **Recommended skill level:** Unsure.
 - **Suitable if you are:** On a Andaman Sea LOB.
 I would not come here otherwise I think.

-## D Tier
 ### Pamilacan Island (Philippines)

 - Maybe I came on a wrong day because I remember hating the diving here, despite the contradicting online discourse.